ShreyTanna29/ai_filter_app_backend/README.md

 - You can override the default prompt by sending a `prompt` field in your form data.
 - The output will include a video URL and possibly other metadata from Fal AI.
 - All endpoints require an image upload as `image` in the form data.
+- Access tokens expire after 15 minutes.
+Use the refresh token endpoint to get a new access token.
+- Refresh tokens expire after 7 days.
+Users will need to re-authenticate after this period.

 ---